masoodsyedd/terminal-application/README.md

 # Coder Academy Stadium!
 ## Ruby Terminal Application

-By Masood Alam Syed.
+By Masood Alam Syed
-Link to the repository: https://github.com/masoodsyedd/terminal-application.git
+Link to the repository:

 ## About the Application